Rita of Cascia: Iconography

-A popular religious depiction of Saint Rita during her partial Stigmata.
-(The black Augustinian habit is historically inaccurate: she would have worn the brown robes and white veil of the Monastery of Saint Mary Magdalene from the 13th century.)
+A popular religious depiction of Saint Rita during her partial stigmata.
+(The black Augustinian habit is historically inaccurate; she would have worn the brown robes and white veil of the Monastery of Saint Mary Magdalene from the 13th century.)

 Various religious symbols are related to Rita.
 She is depicted holding a thorn (a symbol of her penance and stigmata) or crown of thorns, holding a large Crucifix, often with roses.
 She may also have a forehead wound.

 The forehead wound

-When Rita was approximately sixty years of age, she was meditating before an image of Christ crucified.
+When Rita was about 60 years of age, she was meditating before an image of Christ crucified.
 Suddenly, a small wound appeared on her forehead, as though a thorn from the crown that encircled Christ's head had loosened itself and penetrated her own flesh.
-It was considered to be a partial Stigmata, and she bore this external sign of union with Christ until her death in 1457.
+It was considered to be a partial stigma, and she bore this external sign of union with Christ until her death in 1457.

 At the time of her death, the sisters of the convent bathed and dressed her body for burial.
 They noticed that her forehead wound remained the same, with drops of blood still reflecting light.
-When her body was later exhumed, it was noted that her forehead wound still remained the same, with the glistening light reflected from the drops of blood.
+When her body was later exhumed, her forehead wound was found to still remain the same, with the glistening light reflected from the drops of blood.
 Her body showed no signs of deterioration.
 Over several years, her body was exhumed two more times.
 Each time, her body appeared the same.
 She was declared an incorruptible after the third exhumation.
 Relics were taken at that time as is the custom in the Catholic Church in preparation for sainthood.

 Roses

-It is said that near the end of her life Rita was bedridden at the convent.
+Near the end of her life, Rita was said to be bedridden at the convent.
 While visiting her, a cousin visiting from Roccaporena asked if she desired anything from her old home.
 Rita responded by asking for a rose from the garden.
-It was January, and her cousin did not expect to find one due to the season.
-However, when her relative went to the house, a single blooming rose was found in the garden, and her cousin brought it back to Rita at the convent.
+It was January, and her cousin did not expect to find one due to the season, but when her relative went to the house, a single blooming rose was found in the garden, and her cousin brought it back to Rita at the convent.

 St. Rita is often depicted holding roses or with roses nearby.
-On her feast day, churches and shrines of St. Rita provide roses to the congregation that are blessed by the priest during Mass.
+On her feast day, churches and shrines of St. Rita provide roses to the congregation that are blessed by the priest during mass.